 Why More Chinese Students are Getting Plastic Surgery Right Before College

 A growing number of Chinese high school graduates are seeking plastic surgery right before college in the hopes of opening more doors for their future.
-Many choose to go under the knife after the Gaokao, the grueling national entrance examination for higher education.

 The practice is gaining popularity regardless of sex and college major, Shanghaiist reported.
 Most girls flock to clinics for double-eyelid work, while boys prep themselves for fuller noses and/or thinner faces.
 Plastic surgery was once more popular for students coming from performing arts schools, but this is no longer the case.